-Relational coordination; organizational change; organizational effectiveness; organizational resilience; organizational theory; human resource management
+Organizational change; organizational effectiveness; organizational resilience; organizational theory; human resource management; relational coordination

-JODY HOFFER GITTELL IS A PROFESSOR OF MANAGEMENT at Brandeis University's Heller School for Social Policy and Management.
-She serves as Executive Director of the newly formed Relational Coordination Research Collaborative, which brings practitioners and researchers together to transform organizational relationships for high performance.
+JODY HOFFER GITTELL IS PROFESSOR OF MANAGEMENT at Brandeis University's Heller School for Social Policy and Management.
+She serves as Executive Director of the Relational Coordination Research Collaborative, which brings practitioners and researchers together to transform organizational relationships for high performance.
+She also serves as Chief Scientific Officer of Relational Coordination Analytics, Inc., a spinoff from Brandeis University offering measurement, evaluation and visualization of relational coordination networks to organizations seeking to improve performance.

-In addition to writing books for practitioners, Dr. Gittell has published the underlying research in many scientific journals including Academy of Management Review, Organization Science, Management Science, Journal of Applied Behavioral Science, Journal of Organizational Behavior, Journal of Service Research, Journal of Management Studies, Human Resource Management, Human Resource Management Journal, International Journal of Human Resource Management, Industrial and Labor Relations Review, Harvard Business Review, California Management Review, Medical Care, Health Services Research, Health Care Management Review, Journal of Nursing Management, and Journal of Early Childhood Research.
+In addition to writing books, Gittell has published the underlying research in scientific journals including Academy of Management Review, Organization Science, Management Science, Journal of Applied Behavioral Science, Journal of Organizational Behavior, Journal of Service Research, Journal of Management Studies, Human Resource Management, Human Resource Management Journal, International Journal of Human Resource Management, Industrial and Labor Relations Review, Harvard Business Review, California Management Review, Medical Care, Health Services Research, Health Care Management Review, Journal of Nursing Management, and Journal of Early Childhood Research.

 Massachusetts Institute of Technology, Ph.D.